rnixik/durak/README.md

 ## Roadmap

-[✓] Basic structs and client-server interactions
+[x] Basic structs and client-server interactions
-[✓] Pile of cards, shuffle, deal
+[x] Pile of cards, shuffle, deal
-[0] Lobby: creating a game, joining a game, leaving a game, starting a game
+[ ] Lobby: creating a game, joining a game, leaving a game, starting a game
-[0] Basic visualizing of cards on client-side
+[ ] Basic visualizing of cards on client-side
-[0] Game process and rules
+[ ] Game process and rules
-[0] i18n
+[ ] i18n
-[0] Observing started games, joining by an url
+[ ] Observing started games, joining by an url
-[0] Simple AI
+[ ] Simple AI
-[0] Advanced visualizing of cards on client-side: animations, drag'n'drops
+[ ] Advanced visualizing of cards on client-side: animations, drag'n'drops
-[0] Full structured log of games
+[ ] Full structured log of games
-[0] AI based on saved games
+[ ] AI based on saved games

 ## License